WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionChecklist.md

 It is not required to work on an existing issue to contribute to Wasabi, and no one is here to tell you what to do.
 Contributors who have their own ideas are free to work in their own forks on whatever they wish, however they wish, and without any permission from anyone.

-With that said, it's a good idea to consult with other Wasabikas via Slack, GitHub, or other communication channels before setting out on any serious contribution effort.
+With that being said, it's a good idea to consult with other Wasabikas via Slack, GitHub, or other communication channels before setting out on any serious contribution effort.
 It might be helpful to make sure your contribution is:

 - something that the relevant maintainers would be likely to merge;
 - subjected to as much feedback as possible while still an idea and thus cheap to change or abort.